Disclaimer: Hikaru no Go was written by Yumi Hotta and illustrated by Takeshi Obata. I do not, in any way, profit from this story.

 "Me and my big mouth."
 Hikaru remarked depressingly.

-He actually did feel really bad about this though.
-It was the same as if he had interfered in a soccer game, stepping onto the field when he had absolutely no business of being there.
+It was the same as if he had interfered in a soccer game, a bystander stepping onto the field when he had absolutely no business of being there.

-And because Hikaru wasn't looking when he turned at the corner, he collided hard into someone and fell backwards onto the floor.
+And just to complete his day, because Hikaru hadn't been looking when he turned at the corner then, he collided hard into someone and fell backwards onto the floor.

-Hikaru landed with a thud against hard tile.
+Hikaru landed with a thud against the hard tile.